openstack/nova/doc/source/vmwareapi_readme.rst

 * Single local hard disk at the ESX host
 * An ESX Virtual Machine Port Group (For Flat Networking)
 * An ESX physical network adapter (For VLAN networking)
-* Need to enable "vSphere Web Access" in Configuration->Security Profile->Firewall
+* Need to enable "vSphere Web Access" in  "vSphere client" UI at Configuration->Security Profile->Firewall

 Python dependencies
 -------------------